Does Cannabis Increase Sensitivity to Pain Like Opioids?

 How Did They Conduct The Study?

 The researchers studied 83 adult students from UBC, divided into regular cannabis users (more than 3 times per week) and non-users (either never used cannabis, or hadn’t used within the last month.)
+The users were recreational users and did not hold medical marijuana cards.

 They assessed pain sensitivity with the cold-pressor task, a common way of assessing cardiovascular function, pain sensitivity and tolerance in clinical trials.
 In the cold-pressor test, participants submerge one hand in ice water for up to two minutes and “pain of minor to moderate intensity builds until the individual withdraws their limb from ice water.”